 why share your work with us?

 BGO is quickly becoming one of the world's top allies for those who write for the musical stage.
 We've received hundreds of new works from writers and composers throughout the U.S. and dozens of other countries.
 As of this season, we will have produced over two dozen of them in their entirety and presented excerpts from dozens more.
 There is never a fee to submit your work, nor will we ever brush you off with a form letter.
 We believe that writers, performers, and directors form an important team, and we show it with honest, individualized feedback and the highest-caliber performances we can muster.
 Here's a little of what people are saying about our work:

 “BGO is an excellent organization.
 They respect the authors and composers and go out of their way to present an intelligent, cogent production of their work.
 I would recommend The BGO to any musical theatre artists looking for a place to present new musical theatre.”

-—Alfred Uhry, Oscar/Tony/Pulitzer-winning playwright (Driving Miss Daisy) and writer of the musical LoveMusik (produced in collaboration with Balagula Theatre, led by Artistic Director Rachel Lee Rogers)
+—Alfred Uhry, Oscar/Tony/Pulitzer-winning playwright (Driving Miss Daisy) and writer of the musical LoveMusik (produced in collaboration with Balagula Theatre, led by their Artistic Director Rachel Lee Rogers)

 “What a great pleasure to pay witness to the talented group of artists at BGO...
 So good to know that challenging theater supported by terrific audiences is alive and well in Lexington, Kentucky.
 I can’t wait to return.”